woof84/kianravaei/_works/2020-1-6-duo-for-trombone-and-piano.md

 In this piece I wanted to pay homage to one my favorite modern vernacular musics: pop musical theater.
 Think _Company_. _Wicked_. _Legally Blonde_.

 This piece is made up of fragments of musical theater, disjointed recollections of shows once seen.
-It is also a showpiece for the trombone, making use of the instrument's capacity for intensity, jocularity, and lyricism.
+It is also a showpiece for the trombone, making use of the instrument's capacity for vigor, jocularity, and lyricism.